tfgg/yournextmep/_candidates/eu2014/labour/richard-corbett.md

 person: richard-corbett
 region: yorkshire-and-the-humber
 party: labour
-title: Yorkshire and the Humber - Labour Party - Richard Corbett
+title: Richard Corbett is running for MEP in Yorkshire and the Humber for the Labour Party
 incumbent: false
 ---